xenoinc/LiteMigrator/readme.md

 <!-- <img align="right" width="90" height="90" src="https://raw.githubusercontent.com/SuessLabs/LiteMigrator/master/docs/logo.png" /> -->
 [![](https://raw.githubusercontent.com/SuessLabs/LiteMigrator/master/docs/logo.png)]()

-LiteMigrator is a tiny cross-platform SQLite migration framework for .NET cross-platform applications using (_.NET Standard_).
+LiteMigrator is a tiny cross-platform SQLite migration framework for .NET applications.
 This library was built for use with .NET MAUI 🐒, Avalonia, and Uno projects.
 So it needs to be quick, simple, and reliable when managing databases.

 **LiteMigrator** takes a "_migrate-up_" approach.
 In most app deployments, we usually move forward and rarely downgrade (_consider app stores_).
 This helps keep the library small and nimble.
 Previously known as, _SQLiteMigrator_.